Masters in Information Science MSIS | MIS Degree | MLIS Degree Programs in Virgin Islands

 Masters in Information Systems Degree Programs

-The Masters in Information Systems (MIS degree) is typically geared for the information technology (IT) professional who wants to lead, manage projects, plan, coordinate and direct computer-related activities within an organization.[viii]
+Typically, the Masters in Information Systems (MIS degree) is geared for the information technology (IT) professional who wants to lead, manage projects, plan, coordinate and direct computer-related activities within an organization (BLS).
 Management Information Systems majors are interested in how a specific business uses its (digital) data to improve its operations.
 MIS degrees are offered in several formats, namely; as a concentration in a Master of Business Administration (MBA), as the concentration of a Master of Science in Management degree or as a Professional degree (MMIS).
 The appeal of a Management information systems (MIS) program is that it combines business and technical computer courses.
-Potential learning outcomes could include[ix]:
+Potential learning outcomes could include:

 - Understanding how to make technology-related decisions